Georgia Master Beekeeper Program

 Dunwoody, Georgia 30338-4508

-Insects have fascinated Noah since early childhood.
-When his mother brought home an observation hive in 2004, he was hooked, and a few years later he began running his own colonies in the backyard alongside his family.
-Over the years he has kept bees in numerous Atlanta (and occasionally rural) locales, including the Blue Heron Nature Preserve and Chastain Park, where he still maintains hives.
+Insects have always fascinated Noah, so when his mother brought home an observation hive in 2004, he was hooked.
+A few years later, he was running his own colonies in the backyard, and now he has kept bees in numerous Atlantan locales, including the Blue Heron Nature Preserve and Chastain Park.
+He attained the ranking of Master Beekeeper in 2013.

-Noah enjoys sharing his (hopefully adequate) bee knowledge with whomever will listen—whether they be new beekeepers, old beekeepers, radio hosts, or people off the street.
+Noah enjoys discussing bees with whomever will listen—whether they be new beekeepers, old beekeepers, radio hosts, or people off the street.
 He also enjoys presentations to elementary school children as they often share his sense of humor, literary taste, coloring ability, and general maturity level.
-He’ll happily remove a swarm of reasonable elevation (one accessible with a normal ladder), though not during the school day*.
+He’ll happily remove a swarm of reasonable elevation (one accessible with a normal ladder) and sells raw honey and clean beeswax when available.